dsagman/picat/readme_hakank_comments4.md

 - As I understand it, Picat does not really support multi-objective optimization with two min/1.
 So I'm not sure how I got this to work!

-hakank4: Here's a preprint of our ICLP conference paper that discusses some hard AoC 2024 problems: https://www.arxiv.org/abs/2507.11731
+hakank4x: Here's a preprint of our ICLP conference paper that discusses some hard AoC 2024 problems: https://www.arxiv.org/abs/2507.11731
-DS: I happened upon it the other day.
+DS: Added to references.
+I happened upon it the other day while searching for Picat info.
 Some intense stuff in there.
 I used the shortest path code there for AOC 2016 day 17 where I needed to do longest path.
 I plan to add that after finishing your edits.
 (I did about half of 2024 and used Haskell.)

 ```
 import cp.